GalaxyNinja14/CM3131-Mobile-App-Design-Development/README.md

 - Intuative UI and design
 - Media and content
 - User Input
-- Ionic Framwork and components
+- Ionic Framework and components
 - Local and persistent storage features
 -------
 // REFERENCES